 Security Decision Guides

-This page provides visual decision flowcharts for the most critical security architecture decisions on the CTA exam.
-Use these as mental models when analyzing scenarios — the board expects you to articulate the decision process, not just the final answer.
+Use these decision flowcharts as mental models when analyzing scenarios.
+The board expects you to articulate the decision process, not just the final answer.

 Decision 1: OWD Selection Per Object